Sun-flowerSamurai/2-PegSolitaire/README.md

 Define these functions as appropriate instances of `unfoldr` (from `Data.List`).

+Note: You can use these functions in the remainder of the Assignment to have a broad test set.

 #### Exercise 3: `Zipper`, `toZipper`, `fromZipper`, `goRight`, `goLeft`
 We can store the normal one-dimensional game state in a list.
 However, we can only access the first element in a list in constant time.
 Another way to do this is to introduce a `Zipper` structure, we can do this for most data structures, but in this assignment, we focus on the zipper of a list.
 In a Zipper, you 'walk' through the data structure present.
 You store the current value under focus, the remainder of the data structure, and a history of how you walked through the structure.
 For a list, you go from left to right through the list.
 So the focus is the current value, the remainder of the data structure is the list of all values to the right of the focus, and the history is all the values left of the focus.
 When you store the history in reverse order, you can prepend the focus when moving to the right.